Alfa Romeo Giulietta review

 Image 6 of 11

-Most of the Giulietta range falls into insurance groups 23-25, although the lower-powered entry-level cars start at group 16 and the hot Quadrifoglio Verde is group 31.
+Most of the Giulietta range falls into insurance groups 23-25, although the lower-powered entry-level cars start at group 16 and the hot Veloce is group 31.

 Interior, design and technology

-The Alfa Romeo Giulietta was facelifted in 2014, refreshed with a tweaked front bumper, a chrome grille and matt grey fog light surrounds.
-Different alloy wheels, extra colour choices and a higher quality interior also helped improve the car’s appeal, and there’s no doubt it’s one of the most stylish hatchbacks on the market.
+The Alfa Romeo Giulietta was facelifted in 2016, refreshed with a tweaked front bumper and a new grille.
+Different alloy wheels, extra colour choices and a slightly tweaked interior also helped improve the car’s appeal, and there’s no doubt it’s one of the most stylish hatchbacks on the market.

 In fact the Giulietta has very few competitors in the style stakes.
 Rivals like the Ford Focus and Volkswagen Golf are far more conservative, and well-finished details like the eye-catching front and rear LED lights, and hidden rear door handles really help the Alfa to stand out.